NeurodataWithoutBorders/pynwb/docs/source/example.rst

         ...
     register_map(MyExtensionContainer, MyExtensionMapper)

+.. _write_nwbfile:

 Write an NWBFile
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Writing NWB files to disk is handled by the :py:mod:`form` package, which :py:mod:`pynwb` depends.
 Currently, the only storage format supported by
 :py:mod:`form` is HDF5.
-Reading and writing to and from HDF5 is handled by the class :py:class:`~form.backends.hdf5.HDF5IO`.
+Reading and writing to and from HDF5 is handled by the class :py:class:`~form.backends.hdf5.h5tools.HDF5IO`.
 The first argument to this is the path of the HDF5, and the second is the :py:class:`~form.build.map.BuildManager` to use for IO.
 Briefly, the :py:class:`~form.build.map.BuildManager` is a class that manages objects to be read and written from disk.
 A PyNWB-specific BuildManager can be retrieved using the module-level function :py:func:`~pynwb.get_build_manager`.

 .. code-block:: python